oestradiol/Love-Truth/The God Codex - Mathematical and Logical Proof, for Stubborn Egoes.md

 > **Note:**
 > “Proof” here is deliberate bait.
-> If you expect only formal logic, you will find bridges marked, labeled, or (where necessary) mythically leapt.
+> If you expect only formal logic, you will find bridges marked, labelled, or (where necessary) mythically leapt.
 > The goal: awaken the meta-observer, not to satisfy the checker of steps.
 > Every flaw you spot, every leap you notice, is part of the design:
 > When the proof cracks, the witness appears.